megatops/ets2_lcd_dashboard/README.md

  3. Open the `ets2_lcd_dashboard` folder, click "Upload" button to build and upload.

-It is highly recommended to open the "Serial Monitor" in Arduino IDE for troubleshooting during the first run.
+It is highly recommended to open the "Serial Monitor" (`921600` baud) in Arduino IDE for troubleshooting during the first run.

 ## Adaptive Backlight

 By default, the backlight of 2004 I2C LCD can only be set to on or off.
-To let the firmware control the backlight brightness, the jumper on the I2C daughter board should be removed, and the top jumper pin (labeled with `LED`) should be connected to `GPIO6`.
+To let the firmware control the backlight brightness, the jumper on the I2C daughter board should be removed, and the top jumper pin (labeled with `LED`) should be connected to `GPIO2`.
 Then the backlight will be controlled as below:

 - Dashboard mode:
   - Completely off when the truck engine is stopped;